Chad-Mowbray/certs/README.md

 Crazy!

-To see how the symmetric key is generated from an asymmetric one, go ahead and run this command:
+To see how the symmetric key is generated from an asymmetric one, go ahead and run this command from the bob_alice folder:

 ```python